urmilshroff/riverpod_demo/README.md

 # Riverpod Demo

-Demo using Flutter Riverpod for state management, with Flutter Hooks and ChangeNotifier.
+Demo using Flutter Riverpod for state management, with ConsumerWidget and StateNotifier.